LoyolaChicagoCS/gradhandbook/source/policy/people.rst

 Regardless of the MS program in which you're enrolled, your first adviser will be your |gpd|.

-The current director for Software Engineering and Computer Science is `Dr. Eric Chan-Tin <https://chantin.cs.luc.edu/~chantin/>`_.
+The current director for Software Engineering and Computer Science is `Dr. Peter Lars Dordal <https://pld.cs.luc.edu/~chantin/>`_.

 The current director for Information Technology is `Dr. Peter Lars Dordal <https://pld.cs.luc.edu/>`_.